lnls-sirius/streamdevice-ioc/README.md

 The docker related files included in this repository are meant to build and test the images.
 Check the instructions at [docker-stacks/cons-streamdevice-ioc](https://gitlab.cnpem.br/gas/docker-stacks/tree/master/cons-streamdevice-ioc) for production deployment.

+**Note**: the only IOC currently in deployment based on this version of the repository is the countingPRU IOC.
+Others still need testing, spreadsheet updates and figuring out startup (spixconv specifically, since the startup scripts don't have a consistent naming scheme).

 [SPIxCONV](scripts/spixconv/docker/docker-compose.yml)

 Some **environment variables** are available to the user: